bids-standard/bids-validator/bids-validator/README.md

 - `docker run` is the command to tell docker to run a certain docker image, usually taking the form `docker run <IMAGENAME> <COMMAND>`
-- the `--ti` flag means the inputs are accepted and outputs are printed to the terminal
+- the `-ti` flag means the inputs are accepted and outputs are printed to the terminal
 - the `--rm` flag means that the state of the docker container is not saved after it has run